/

 • What Makes It Work: The fruit and spice in Dark Angel balances the gaminess of the lamb and the tannins marry well with the richness of lamb.
 Other red wines with rich fruit flavors and moderate tannins, such as our Merlot or Syrah, also make great pairings with lamb.

-Wine Pairing with Meat
+Red Wine Pairing with Grilled Meat

-White Meat (e.g., Chicken, Turkey)
+White Meat Favorites (e.g., Chicken, Turkey)

 Chicken: White meats are adaptable and tend to go towards reds as much as whites, depending on how they’re prepared.
 Let’s take a closer look at which wines go with chicken and turkey.

 • Chardonnay is somewhat buttery with flavors of apple and pear, together with a soft oak finish.
 Chardonnay pairs well with cream-based sauces – the acidic nature of Chardonnay cuts through the richness of cream.
-Since chicken is relatively mild in flavor, the creamy texture of Chardonnay helps to enhance it, especially if the chicken is also cooked in cream sauces, or roasted to take on a deeper flavor.
+Since chicken is relatively mild in flavor, the creamy texture of Chardonnay helps to enhance it, especially if the chicken is also cooked in cream sauces or roasted to take on a deeper flavor.

 • Tasting Notes: Apple, pear, oak